swishjam/swishjam/readme.md

 - Drop us a message to discuss upcoming features

 ## Our goal
 We want everyone to build awesome web experiences.
-We see Swishjam becoming a collection of tools to measure, mitigate, and enhance your users experience and help it perform better.
+We see Swishjam becoming a collection of tools to measure, monitor, and enhance your users experience and help it perform better.

 ## Repo Architecture
     .